UMR-CNRM/EPyGrAM/docs/source/FAQ.rst

 + **I have weird errors (MPI?) when I try to read a FA file...**

-    => the :func:`epygram.init_env` should be called at the beginning of your script(s), to be sure the :mod:`arpifs4py` library do not use MPI, or uses OpenMP with an initialized environment.
+    => the :func:`epygram.init_env` should be called at the beginning of your script(s), to be sure FA/ectrans underlying libraries do not use MPI, or uses OpenMP with an initialized environment.

 -----------------------------------------------------------